decentraland/documentation/content/creator/sdk7/3d-essentials/sounds.md

 **📔 Note**: Playback position reports require an SDK version that includes them and an explorer that implements them.
 The DCL 2.0 desktop client is the first to do so.
 On explorers that don't, the properties described below stay `undefined`, and `getAudioPlayback()` always returns `undefined`.
 {{< /hint >}}

-While an `AudioSource` clip is playing, the renderer also writes periodic reports of the playback position into the `AudioEvent` component, roughly twice a second on the DCL 2.0 desktop client.
+While an `AudioSource` clip is playing, the renderer also writes reports of the playback position into the `AudioEvent` component, every time the playhead moves.
 These reports carry the following _optional_ properties, in addition to `state` and `timestamp`:

 - `tickNumber` (_number_): The scene tick in which the position was sampled.
 It matches the `tickNumber` of the [EngineInfo]({{< ref "/content/creator/sdk7/interactivity/runtime-data.md#the-engineinfo-component" >}}) component in that same tick.
 - `currentOffset` (_number_): The playback position of the clip, in seconds, at that tick.